PythonshellDebugwindow/communicare/README.md

 # CommuniCare: Bridging the Medical Communication Gap

-#### "88% of adults have substandard health literacy, 2 and communication failures contribute to over 70% of sentinel events."
-(Government of US, 2025-Apr-15)
+#### According to recent Canadian healthcare statistics, "The national median wait time for all referrals (including urgent) was 78 days, or 11 weeks, with 1 in 4 patients having to wait 175 days (25 weeks) or longer for their specialist appointment."

-## Inpsiration/Issue:
+## Our Inspiration:
-Children, elders, and non-English speaking patients in the ER often struggle to communicate their symptoms swiftly and articulately, which leads to higher rates of misdiagnosis, delayed treament, and unintended harm.
-Our project, CommuniCare, enpowers individuals to express their symptoms with interative body diagrams, symptom images, and adaptive AI-powered translations to medical English, tailored to their language and communication abilities.
-By bridging these gaps in medical communication, we improve safety, equity, and efficiency in urgent care settings.
-Additionally, it allows patients to refine their explanations before the appointment and communicate online with the doctor to speed up appointments.
+As seen by government statistics, the health care industry continues to suffer significantly from inadequate health care professionals to match the population resulting in major dissatification among patients and overworked doctors.
+Our project, Communicare, strives to overcome this persistent issue through optimization of appointment and diagnosis methods through the asistance of technology and ai.
+Communicare allows doctors to assign short surveys to patients including and interactive body map to allow them to communicate their situation ahead of the appointment.
+Additionally, communicare uses ai to help patients communicate their symptoms and convert their organize their information to be more articulate and readable to doctors.
+This allows doctors to save significant amounts of time on miscommunication.

 ## Key Features
-Iterative human body to help patients communicate symptoms
+ - Doctors have a database of their patients and their respective submissions
- - iteractive, clickable body maps for intuitive symptom communication
+ - Iteractive, clickable body maps for intuitive symptom communication
- - images and GIFs, e.g., a coughing animation Translation and rewording of patient's speech
+ - Images and GIFs, e.g., a coughing animation
- - Speech input and real-time, context-sensitive translation
- - Gemini AI—adapting questions and answers to patients literacy level and language
- - Efficiently explains symptoms to doctors efficiently through medical terms

-## Dates
-Created: 2025-08-01
+### Created
+2025, August 1st

-Last Updated: 2025-08-02
+### Last Updated
+2025, August 2nd